DmitryBakalov/Capstone-Project-Calendar/README.md

 # Capstone-Project-Calendar
 Bills Tracking Calendar.
 ASP.NET MVC Razor .NET Framework.

+This calendar will be using to track bill payments and due dates.